How to Store Stick Electrodes: With Tips for Home Welders

 Table of Contents

-- Can stick welding electrodes go bad?
+- Can stick welding rods go bad?

 - What welding electrodes are sensitive to moisture?

-Can stick welding electrodes go bad?
+Can stick welding rods go bad?

 - Generates slag material that cleans and insulates the weld metal.